KSDunne/whisper_riding_school/README.md

 ### Contact Page

 The hero image on the contact page shows a person kissing a horse on the nose because this is a 'feel-good' photo.
 The contact page has responsive panels with a contact form and an embedded map showing where our farm is located.
 The form has 4 input boxes, 3 radio buttons and a submit button.
 Two of the fields are required.
 The required fields are 'Full Name' and 'Phone'.
 Optional fields are email and a message.
 There is placeholder text in each field of the form to promt the user.
-The user can use the radio buttons to tell us if they would like to talk about lessons, gear or boarding and livery.
+The user can use the radio buttons to tell us if they would like to talk about lessons, gear or livery.

 #### Contact hero image screenshot